 Are there mistakes on your birth certificate or your baby’s birth certificate?
-Here’s how to change name in PSA birth certificate that will help you.
+Here’s how to change name in birth certificate Philippines.

 We wrote this article to help you know all the information and steps on what to do if you experience any errors in your or your baby’s birth certificate.

-How to change name in PSA birth certificate?: Qualified applicant in correcting mistakes or errors in the Birth Certificate
+How to change name in birth certificate Philippines: Qualified applicant in correcting mistakes or errors in the Birth Certificate

 How to change the name in the PSA birth certificate? | Image from iStock